Overview

 Most 4 year colleges require that students get through Algebra 2 so that you are prepared for college level math.
 However, we recognize that Algebra 2/Trig can be a challenging course for students who may have struggled in Algebra 1.
 If you have plans to head to a 4 year college, but need to build your Algebra skills a bit more in order to feel more prepared to take on Algebra 2/Trig, this may be the course for you!

-In Advanced Algebra, we will review and dig deeper into the concepts you learned in Algebra 1, and we will also begin to dig into concepts students begin to learn in Algebra 2/Trig.
+In Advanced Algebra, we will review and dig deeper into the concepts you learned in Algebra 1, and we will also begin to dig into concepts that students learn in Algebra 2/Trig.
 We hope to build up your algebra, critical thinking, modeling, and reasoning skills so that you become a stronger math student and are more prepared to take on higher level math courses.

 This AP level course is for students who have excelled in Algebra 1, Geometry, and Algebra 2/Trigonometry.
 It is meant for students expecting to take AP Calculus AB and AP Calculus BC as their next math course and intended for students planning to attend a four-year college in a math-related field.